ucsd-nlp-mgta415/final-project-robo-advisor/README.md

-# Data Mining Challenge Submission Guide
+# Final Rroject - Robo Advisor Submission Guide

-Welcome to the Data Mining Challenge for your NLP Applications course at UCSD's Rady Business School.
-This document provides detailed instructions on how to submit your individual assignments through GitHub Classroom.
+Welcome to the Final Project for your NLP Applications course at UCSD's Rady Business School.
+This document provides detailed instructions on how to submit your group assignments through GitHub Classroom.

 ## Table of Contents